Lookup Table¶

 - Notes

-This is an optional text field for recording the source of the data, the units, or other documentation relevant to the table.
+This is an optional text field for recording the units, the source of the data, or other documentation relevant to the table.

 Statistics Filter Toolbar¶